redpanda-data/connect/website/docs/components/metrics/statsd.md

 ### `prefix`

-`string` A string prefix to add to all metrics.
+A string prefix to add to all metrics.

+Type: `string`
+Default: `"benthos"`

 ### `address`

-`string` The address to send metrics to.
+The address to send metrics to.

+Type: `string`
+Default: `"localhost:4040"`

 ### `flush_period`

-`string` The time interval between metrics flushes.
+The time interval between metrics flushes.

+Type: `string`
+Default: `"100ms"`

 ### `tag_format`

-`string` Metrics tagging is supported in a variety of formats.
+Metrics tagging is supported in a variety of formats.
 The format 'legacy' is a special case that forces Benthos to use a deprecated library for backwards compatibility.

+Type: `string`
+Default: `"legacy"`
-Options are: `none`, `datadog`, `influxdb`, `legacy`.
+Options: `none`, `datadog`, `influxdb`, `legacy`.